eskpetri/ContactGroup-FrontEnd/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Aika purkka frontti.
-This is first time using react so bear that in mind
+This is first time using react so bear that in mind.
+There is no interceptor, Some info should be stored in memory not in local storage.
+Some API are like twice (JWT came in later)...
+At least it works somehow <br/>
+Lots of improving ie put up menu component and maybe links on left side using readily awailable sing in and register forms. etc I think that list is long.

 ## Available Scripts